 Employers will need to claim this online from HM Revenue & Customs (HMRC).
 There's more guidance on their website.

 Employers can only submit one claim at least every 3 weeks, which is the minimum length an employee can be furloughed for, but they can backdate claims to 1st March.

 While on furlough, the employee’s earnings will be subject to usual income tax and other deductions.
 And all employers are still responsible for the associated employer National Insurance contributions.

-They can also claim employer National Insurance contributions on the earnings paid.
+From March to the end of July they could also claim employer National Insurance contributions on the earnings paid.

 The minimum mandatory employer contribution is 3% of income above the lower limit of qualifying earnings (which was £512 per month until 5th April and is £520 per month from 6th April 2020 onwards).